dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 3 - Robotic Grasping of Novel Objects.md

 ### What is the clever idea of this paper?
 It attempts to extract visual features for grasping points, and it is a cost-effective method because it eliminates the necessity to project every pixel of the image.

+### How the idea is implemented
+The algorithms takes 2+ images of an object from